gzwplato/LazUnits/LazCopyTemplates/README.md

 1. Copy pre-configured template directories as a new project directory.

-2. Opens the template directory in the system browser.
+2. Opens the template directory in the system file browser.

 ## Template Directory